gabuz0me/Demo_AoC_5/script/article_en.md

         self.shifters = shifters
 ```

-That's a good start.
+`2.1.2.2-2` That's a good start.
 But for now, these objects don't do much, except storing numbers.
-The first thing we want to know is which *Shifter* to use for a given input of an intermediate function.
-To apply our *intermediate function* to a value, we will loop through all the *shifters*.
-If we find a start range that contains our value, we shift the value according to the value of these parameters.
-If we don't find any shifters that match our value, we give it back, unchanged.
+The first thing we want to know is which *shifter* is to be used for a given input of an intermediate function.
+To apply our *intermediate function* to a value, we will loop through all *shifters*: if we find a shifter whose start range contains our input value, we stop and return our value shifted.
+If we don't find any shifters matching our value, we give it back, unchanged.

 ###### 2.1.2.2.1 - Shifters

-We will first begin with our `Shifter` objects.
-Let's begin by checking wether a value is in the starting range of a given *shifter*.
+`2.1.2.2.1-1` Let's begin with our `Shifter` objects.
+Let's create a function checking whether a value is in the starting range of a given *shifter*.
 Let's call this function `can_act_on`.
-It should take one input, the value we want to test our *shifter* against, and should return a *boolean*, which is a value either *True* or *False*.
+It should take one input, one integer, the value we want to test our *shifter* against, and should return a *boolean*, *True* or *False*.
+To check if the shifter can act on a value, that is, the value is contained in the input range of that shifter, we simply check whether the input value is greater or equal than the **source range start** and strictly less than the **source range start** plus the **range length**.
+You can convince yourself that it is strictly less than that sum and not less or equal by imagining a shifter shifting only one input, the only input that could be shifted would be the very **source range start**, so the condition for a value $v$ would be written like so: `src` $\leq v <$ `src` $+1$, a less or equal condition on the right would lead to two values matching the condition.

 ```python
 class Shifter: